adam-ainsworth/spectrum-dev/README.md

 ## Usage

-Once the container is built and you have it running in your browser, you need to create a program.conf in /src for the blocks to go on the tape.
-This is of the format
+Once the container is built and you have it running in your browser, you need to create a config file in /src for the blocks to go on the tape.
+By default this is named ```program.conf``` but you can set it to anything you like via an environment variable (see below), meaning you can develop multiple programs with the same setup.
+The config file is of the format

 ```filename:headername:start```